milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 For more information on how location works on your Android device, see here.

-How are Timeline and Web & App Activity saved in my Google Account?
+How are Timeline, Search Services History, and Web & App Activity saved in my Google Account?
 Timeline and Web & App Activity

-Timeline and Web & App Activity are Google Account settings that use location.
+Timeline, Web & App Activity, and Search Services History are Google Account settings that allow users to save activity and associated information like location.
 Here’s an overview of each.
 Keep in mind, other features or products may also collect or store location information.

 Timeline

-If you turn on Timeline, it will create a personal map on each of your devices that helps you remember places you’ve been, and routes and trips you’ve taken.
+If you turn on Timeline, it will create a personal map on each of your signed-in devices that helps you remember places you’ve been, and routes and trips you’ve taken.

 Timeline is turned off by default.
 If you turn on Timeline, your precise device location is regularly saved, for every eligible mobile device where you’re signed in.
 These device locations are used to build your Timeline, including when Google apps aren’t being used.